"Schmidt's tales will prove infectiously engaging even to entomophobes."

 Usually ships 2-3 business days after receipt of order.

-Silver, Science (Adult Non-Fiction) Foreword INDIES Award FY18
+Winner of the Science (Adult Non-Fiction) Foreword INDIES Award of the FOREWORD Reviews

 TABLE OF CONTENTS

 Entomologist Justin O. Schmidt is on a mission.
 Some say it’s a brave exploration, others shake their heads in disbelief.
 His goal?
 To compare the impacts of stinging insects on humans, mainly using himself as the test case.

 In The Sting of the Wild, the colorful Dr. Schmidt takes us on a journey inside the lives of stinging insects.
 He explains how and why they attack and reveals the powerful punch they can deliver with a small venom gland and a "sting," the name for the apparatus that delivers the venom.
 We learn which insects are the worst to encounter and why some are barely worth considering.